erikvullings/dwang-in-de-zorg/README.md

 ## API Query examples

 If you run these queries in FireFox, you get a nicely formatted JSON output.
+To see additional commands you can use, go [here](https://github.com/techfort/LokiJS/wiki/Query-Examples).

 ### Only get a subset of all properties